rotemyohanan/time-machine/Spring/annotations.md

     @ConfigurationProperties     // Turns all of your application configuration into typesafe POJOs

+Tags the class as a source of bean definitions for the application context.

     @Component

 add the configuration in the component scan @EnableconfigurationProperties(MyConfig.class)